 - Sorry Forrester, but I would change the order so that we start with the measurement.
 In this way opening the eyes of IT management is easier.
 You would be able to show what works from the employees’ perspective and what doesn’t.
 Then you can find out what must be designed better.
 If you don’t know, then you just guess if the problem is the provider or maybe the old exchange server you haven’t had time to move into a modern cloud environment.

-- Measure the experience continuously and share the results with the business, your own IT team, and all partners.
+- Measure the customer and employee experience continuously and share the results with the business, your own IT team, and all partners.

 - HappySignals measures both the experience and employees’ productivity (lost work time per ticket), with the productivity you can also make actual business case calculations for your CFO.
 This measurement has been designed and tested with normal employees.